 6. Ooty Lake

-If you enjoy serene lake rides, Ooty is the best destination for you.
+If you enjoy the ride of Seren Lake, Ooty is the best destination for you.
 Ooty is known for its beautiful and sparkling lakes.
-For water enthusiasts, Ooty has been a heaven.
-One of the most notable among them is the Ooty Lake, which seems like an irregular ‘L’ in shape.
+For water enthusiastic people, Ooty has been a paradise.
+One of them is the most notable Ooty Lake, which looks like an irregular ‘L’ in size.

-This artificial lake was constructed by the founder of Ooty, John Sullivan, by damming several streams that previously flowed into the town.
-It’s a location highly visited in Coonoor and Ooty.
-Its beauty and boating facilities make it a must-to-be-visited place among the most sought-after visitors.
+This artificial lake was built by the founder of OT, John Sulivan, which was previously surrounded by several streams flowing in the city.
+It is a place that is highly seen in coonoor and ooty.
+Its beauty and boating features make it one-to-one-to-different place among the most demanded visitors.

 7. Doddabetta Peak